KyleCarlo/Multithreaded-Scraping-Itch.io/README.md

 # Web Scraping

-This repository contains the source code for Homework 1 of DATA102, which focuses on web scraping.
+This repository contains the source code focusing on web scraping.
 The project involves extracting data from a specified website, in this case, itch.io, to create a dataset of indie games.

 # Collaborators